jfrog/JFrog-Cloud-Installers/Ansible/README.md

-# JFrog Ansible Installers Collection (Supports Ubuntu flavours only
+# JFrog Ansible Installers Collection

 This Ansible directory consists of the following directories that support the JFrog Ansible collection.